Cy5er/Portfolio/Deep Learning/Assignment 2/README.md

 - **VGG**: Showed improved accuracy over LeNet, benefiting from a deeper network with more complex feature extraction.
 - **ResNet**: Achieved the best performance among the three models, demonstrating the effectiveness of residual connections in training deeper networks.
 - Visualizations such as loss curves and accuracy plots were generated to compare the convergence and performance of each model.

----

-## Conclusion
-This assignment provided a comprehensive comparison of three CNN architectures:
-- **LeNet** offers a simple, fast baseline for CNN-based image classification.
-- **VGG** improves performance through depth and uniform architecture.
-- **ResNet** further enhances accuracy and training stability using residual learning.
-Overall, the experiments underscore the importance of network depth and architectural innovations in achieving high performance in image classification tasks.